digitalpeer/tinycom/HACKING.rst

 This will give you a `tinycom` target to run.

-PyQt4/PySide
+PyQt4/PyQt5/PySide
 ------------------
-See the note in the `README.md` about PyQt4 vs. PySide.
+See the note in the `README.md` about PyQt vs. PySide.
 Both are supported at runtime with qt.py import abstraction.
-PyQt5 support is not included/complete.

 Release Process